 - Cassius Dio, Roman History, 68.24.1-25.6 (link)

 - Birley, Anthony R. (1997).
 Hadrian.
 The restless emperor.
 London: Routledge. p.
 71

 - Boatwright, Mary Taliaferro.
 (2002).
 Hadrian and the Cities of the Roman Empire.
-Priceton: Princeton University Press. p.
+Princeton: Princeton University Press. p.
 136-139

-Chowen, Richard H. “The Nature of Hadrian’s Theatron at Daphne”.
-American Journal of Archaeology 60.3 (1956): p.
+Chowen, Richard H. (1956).
+The Nature of Hadrian’s Theatron at Daphne.
+American Journal of Archaeology 60.3: p.
 275–277

-- Glanville Downey. — A History of Antioch in Syria from Seleucus to the Arab Conquest. p.
+- Glanville Downey.
+A History of Antioch in Syria from Seleucus to the Arab Conquest. p.
 221-223

-- National Geophysical Data Center.
-“Comments for the Significant Earthquake”
+- National Geophysical Data Center “Comments for the Significant Earthquake”

 - Reinhardt, E.G.; Goodman B.N., Boyce J.I., Lopez G., van Hengstum P., Rinnk W.J., Mart Y. & Raban A. (2006).
-“The tsunami of 13 December A.D.
-115 and the destruction of Herod the Great’s harbor at Caeserea Maritima, Israel”
+“The tsunami of 13 December AD 115 and the destruction of Herod the Great’s harbour at Caesarea Maritima, Israel”

 - Blog: Antiochepedia (Musings Upon Ancient Antioch) by Christopher Ecclestone (link)